ASSROUGUI/vehiclesApp/README.md

 Truck

- this app shows these vehicles
+it shows these vehicles with thier props :img ,name ....

  i used simple db for 3-vehicles